This post was originally published in 2015. In light of new developments in the case, I'm republishing this edited and updated version now.

-What could be more horrific, more disturbing to the fundamental principles of humanity, than a mother who kills her children?
+What could be more devastating to consider, more disturbing to the fundamental principles of humanity - and more likely to incite public anger - than the idea of a mother who kills her children?

-Who could be more of a monster, more the epitome of everything we fear and despise, than Kathleen Folbigg?
+So when four baby siblings from one family die, the public needs a monster to blame.
+And who could be more of a monster, more the epitome of everything we fear and despise, than the accused monster Kathleen Folbigg?

 Folbigg achieved notoriety in 2003 when she was convicted for the deaths of her four children – Caleb, Patrick, Sarah and Laura – over a ten year period.
 She was convicted of manslaughter over the death of her first child, Caleb, and murder of the subsequent three children.